Hawk-PDX/project-dev-resume/WARP.md

 ## Project Overview

 This is a full-stack developer portfolio application built with React 19 frontend and Flask backend.
-The architecture is designed as a modern web application with separate API and client services, optimized for deployment on DigitalOcean App Platform.
+The architecture is designed as a modern web application with separate API and client services for local development.

 ## Development Commands